Troubleshooting in R

 Alternatively, instead of not including a closing punctuation, you might have added it to the wrong location.
 The code might even run, but the results will be weird, or an error message will appear.
 For example, to get the average of a list of numbers going from 1 to 100 in steps of 5 you would write mean(seq(1, 100, by = 5)).
 However, if you write: mean(seq(1, 100), by = 5) (note the closing parenthesis before the by argument instead of after), the code will run, but the result is wrong.

-You forgot to add a comma or a pipe before moving on to the next indented line.
-Indenting lines makes the code easier to read, but it can be easy to forget a comma or a pipe.
+You forgot to add a comma before moving on to the next indented line.
+Indenting lines makes the code easier to read, but it can be easy to forget a comma or other punctuation.
 For example:

 ## Error in parse(text = input): <text>:3:10: unexpected symbol